Weak compactness criteria in $L_1$ space in terms of Orlicz function: Acknowledgment

 \section{Acknowledgment}

-The first and third authors were supported by the grants No. AP08051978 of the Science Committee of the Ministry of Education and Science of the Republic of Kazakhstan.
-The second author was partially supported by the Australian Research Council.
-The authors would like to thank Prof. A.A.
-Sedaev, Prof. Y.M.
-Semenov, Dr. J. Huang and T. Scheckter for helpful discussions, and thank Askhat Mukanov for his assistance in proving Lemma \ref{sequence}.
+This work is dedicated to celebrating the 60th anniversary of Fedor Sukochev.
+In fact, the present paper was written in collaboration with Fedor Sukochev several years ago.
+Many of our research papers stand as a testament to his invaluable mentorship and support, enabling numerous research endeavors.
+The authors also would like to thank A.A.
+Sedaev, Y.M.
+Semenov, J. Huang and T. Scheckter for helpful discussions, and thank A. Mukanov for his assistance in proving Lemma \ref{sequence}.

+The authors were supported by the Science Committee of the Ministry of Science and Higher Education of the Republic of Kazakhstan (Grant No. AP14869301).